dot-file/age-edit/README.md

   -t, --temp-dir string   temporary directory prefix (AGE_EDIT_TEMP_DIR, default "/dev/shm/")
-  -V, --version           report the program version and exit -w, --warn int          warn if the editor exits after less than a number seconds (AGE_EDIT_WARN, 0 to disable)
+  -V, --version           report the program version and exit -w, --warn int          warn if the editor exits after less than a number of seconds (AGE_EDIT_WARN, 0 to disable)

 An identities file and an encrypted file, given in the arguments or the